 - Residents should obtain underground services information prior to any works being carried out on the verge.
-The 'Dial Before You Dig' service can be accessed by telephoning 1100 during business hours and is currently a free service for the public to gain information on underground services. - 2.
+The 'Dial Before You Dig' (DBYD) service can be accessed online via 1100.com.au or by telephoning 1100 during business hours, and is currently a free service for the public to gain information on underground services. - 2.
 Should damage occur to any water, gas or sewerage pipes, or to any power or telecommunication cables during irrigation installation or repair, the damage must be reported immediately to the authority responsible for that particular service or equipment.
-Any expenses incurred in reinstating the service or equipment shall be wholly the responsibility of the property owner or occupier or person who caused the damage. - 3.
-The property owner or occupier are responsible for the removal/relocation or reinstatement of treatments when works are carried out by the City or other utility provider. - 4.
+Any expenses incurred in reinstating the service or equipment shall be wholly the responsibility of the property owner or occupier or person who caused the damage. - The property owner or occupier are responsible for the removal/relocation or reinstatement of treatments when works are carried out by the City or other utility provider. - 4.
 The verge requires a two per cent positive grade over a distance of two-and-a-half metres from the back of the kerb in order to: - Facilitate stormwater runoff; - Prevent water collecting on verges or hardstand areas such as footpaths; - Prevent potential safety hazards; and - Prevent water from the road reserve entering property which may lead to flooding. - 5.
 The City may remove non-conforming verge treatments, or request the owner or occupier to do so.
 If the City undertakes any works to make the verge treatment compliant, those costs may be recouped from the owner or occupier.

-- 6. Under the provisions of the Local Government (Uniform Local Provisions) Regulations the placement of obstructions on verge areas is not permitted.
-Obstructions are objects that could be dangerous to, or restrict access for, pedestrians, motor vehicles and cyclists, for example: rocks, stakes, fencing, bricks etc. - Items of public infrastructure, including but not limited to bus stops, bus shelters, bus stop seating, light poles and parking regulation signs, as well as approved street trees, will be located by the City or authorised agencies in the verge as they serve a purpose and provide a community benefit. - 7.
-The installation of built structures, temporary or permanent, such as mail boxes, planter boxes or retaining walls is not permitted on the verge. - 8.
-The construction, placement or installation of tree houses, play structures or equipment is not permitted within street trees or within the street verge. - 9.
-Sporting equipment (for example, basketball hoop/stand, cricket wickets etc) must not be positioned temporarily or permanently within the verge area.
+Under the provisions of the Local Government (Uniform Local Provisions) Regulations, the placement of obstructions on verge areas is not permitted.
+Obstructions are objects that could be dangerous to, or restrict access for, pedestrians, motor vehicles and cyclists, for example: rocks, stakes, fencing, bricks etc.

+Items of public infrastructure, including but not limited to bus stops, bus shelters, bus stop seating, light poles and parking regulation signs, as well as approved street trees, will be located by the City or authorised agencies in the verge as they serve a purpose and provide a community benefit.

+- 7. The installation of built structures, temporary or permanent, such as mail boxes, planter boxes or retaining walls is not permitted on the verge. - 8.
+The construction, placement or installation of tree houses, play structures or equipment is not permitted within street trees or within the street verge. - Sporting equipment (for example, basketball hoop/stand, cricket wickets etc) must not be positioned temporarily or permanently within the verge area.
 When basketball hoops are located on private property please be mindful of the direction the hoop faces to prevent balls entering the road and neighbouring properties. - 10.
 The City reserves the right to remove any verge treatment for the purpose of carrying out works within the verge.
+The City is responsible for leaving the verge in a safe and tidy manner.
+The City is not responsible for the replacement of any impacts to landscaping on verges.